 The question therefore arises, why do governments and politicians not act on the good advice of scientists, the same scientists who warn governments to take the climate breakdown seriously.
 Why is there such a reluctance to act and why is there always business as usual.
 These are the real questions that need answering.
 Why are governments not the protectors of the people but the protectors of the polluters such as the fossile fuel lobby and the pharmaceutical complex.
 Who’s interests are they defending?

 Here is an interesting take.
 Why not take the opportunity when handing out support packages to businesses and large corporations to make those handouts dependent on meeting the Paris climate goals?
-The idea is why should the public support large corporations if these very same corporations don’t give something back to the people in terms of climate change mitigating measures?
+The idea is, why should the public support large corporations if these very same corporations don’t give something back to the people in terms of climate change mitigation and adaptation?

 Here is an interesting conversation.
 Today it is reported that the EU has agreed a massive procurement exercise for face masks and protective equipment for its frontline staff in hospitals and the social service sector.
 This is backed up by 500 million people.
 The UK government have been invited to be part of this procurement but they have declined.
 Why is this isolationist Brexit ideology more important than the life of people and especially our frontline services?
 The coronavirus does not respect any borders nor does it respect Brexit.
 Surely, in such an unprecedented worldwide emergency individual countries should forget their differences and work together for the common good.
 A government who cannot do so is not worth the trust of its people.

 The following tweet links to an article entitled ‘(How) Coronavirus is a Small Taste of the Dystopian Future’ or in other words, compared to the imminent climate breakdown Covid-19 appears just like a dress rehearsal.

 Below is an interview with Alexandra Knight from Global Climate Change Advert.
 Alexandra shares her insights and experiences of the Covid-19 lockdown.